rawansheriff/Layoffs--EDA-Exploratory-Data-Analysis-Portfolio-Project-/README.md

 ## Dataset

 The dataset used for this project covers layoffs across multiple industries and countries from 2020 to 2023.
-Feel free to take a look at the `https://github.com/rawansheriff/Layoffs--EDA-Exploratory-Data-Analysis-Portfolio-Project-/blob/main/layoffs.csv` file to see the raw data that powered these insights.
+Feel free to take a look at the `layoffs.csv` file to see the raw data that powered these insights.

 ## What’s Next?